 About Rimbi Waterfalls & Rock Garden

 Rimbi Waterfalls is a series of cascades on the Rimbi River, 12km from Pelling in a rocky gorge lined with large-cardamom gardens and subtropical forest.
 The site is most dramatic in the monsoon and early post-monsoon months (July–September) when the river is running at full volume, but the surrounding cardamom gardens and the rocky gorge walls make it photogenic year-round.
 A small landscaped rock garden with picnic benches occupies the riverbank above the main falls.
-As a standalone destination it is a pleasant 1–2 hour stop; as part of the standard Pelling day circuit — Singshore Bridge (20km from Pelling), Rimbi Falls (12km), and Pelling viewpoints — it anchors the morning effectively.
+As a standalone destination it is a pleasant 1–2 hour stop; as part of the standard Pelling day circuit.
+Singshore Bridge (20km from Pelling), Rimbi Falls (12km), and Pelling viewpoints.
+It anchors the morning effectively.

 Why go to Rimbi Waterfalls & Rock Garden